inter-coder/Orion-Web-Proxy-for-Cross-Domain/README.md

 * Entity creation - APPEND
 * Entity edit - UPDATE
 * Entity push data - PUSH
-* Entity push data - SPLICE
+* Entity push data - UNSET
 * Entity delete - DELETE
 * Entity query
 * There is also an option of using Curl applications from the console